 Greece is a country of great interests and diverse cultures, influenced by its location, at the junction between the East and the West and by the many occupations of the Greek people throughout history.

-In general, the Greeks are particularly proud of their culture and speak of their country with an intense passion, feeling that their Greek culture is a definition of their national and ethnic belonging.
-Traditions, religion, music, language, food and wines are the major composites of the culture of Greece and constitute the base for those who wish to visit and understand today's country.
+In general, the Greeks are particularly proud of their culture and speak of their country with an intense passion, feeling that the culture in Greece is a definition of their national and ethnic belonging.
+Traditions, religion, music, language, food and wines are the major composites of the culture in Greece and constitute the base for those who wish to visit and understand today's country.

 Below we propose information about the main aspects of the Greek culture today: language, traditions, religion, food, music and more.

 Language constitutes one of the most important elements of the Greek culture.
 Modern Greek language is a descendant of the Ancient Greek language and is affiliated to the part of the Greek or Hellenic branch of Indo-European.
 The first written Greek was found on baked mud tablets, in the remains of the Knossos Palace of Crete island.
 Linear A and Linear B are the two most ancient types of written language in Greece.

 Greece is a country with a very rich history from Bronze age, to classical period, Roman period, Ottoman period and more.
 It also famous worldwide for many famous people and their actions throughout centuries.
 This section proposes information about the history of Greece but provides also information about the significance of the flags, a list with most famous archaeological sites, historical monuments and Unesco Sites in Greece.

 Traditions & customs

 Traditions in Greece and Greek Islands either have a religious character or come from paganism.
 Furthermore, most of the traditions and festivals still followed and celebrated today are religious.
 That is why so many panygiria are organized in the country, which are actually religious celebrations of saints followed by traditional music and dance in the square of the village.
 These panigiria are a strong element of the Greek culture and take place all year round, especially in summer.